vinceskahan/v5wiki/exfoliation.md

 ### Customize

+The skin includes pages for current conditions, forecast (if forecast extension is also installed), history, almanac, station health, and links.

 The links page includes forecasts, satellite, and radar images.
 Look at the Extras section of the skin.conf file, then override any URLs with those appropriate for your location.